playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-css/index.md

 This means CSS needs to support scalable sets of variables that are sometimes dependent on one another to reduce style declarations.

-In our previous example we saw how to declare variables in the :root.
-We can nest variables in the :root of our CSS file in order to optimize their use.
+In our previous example we saw how to declare variables in the `:root`.
+We can nest variables in the `:root` of our CSS file in order to optimize their use.

 ```css
 :root {